0

 03.

-Designed to last:
+built to last:

 04.

-What choices do we have for our raw materials?
+What choice for our raw materials?

 Ethics